JaradAng/7319_Project/README.md

 - In contrast, the event-driven architecture has:

   - Decoupled components that communicate asynchronously via events.
-  - Parallel pipelines, with video frames streamed to analytics components.
+  - Parallel pipelines, with threat dataa streamed to analytics components.
   - No direct links between the dashboard, detectors, and databases.
   - Loose coupling allows scaling specific pieces like the DataProducer.
   - Video stored distributed on disk while metadata goes to databases.